-MDH Program Development
+MDH Program Administration

 MDH and its commissioner are responsible for administering the patient registry program.
-The commissioner created the Office of Medical Cannabis to implement the program and to ensure patient, health care provider, and manufacturer compliance with the duties imposed by the state statutes and rules governing the program.
+The Office of Medical Cannabis within MDH administers the program and ensures patient, health care practitioners, and manufacturer compliance with state statutes and rules governing the program.

-Range of compounds
+Range of compounds2

-MDH must annually review existing medical and scientific literature on the recommended range of dosages and chemical compounds for each qualifying medical condition and publicly report that review.
-The most recent review was published in December 2015.
-The recommended ranges of dosages and chemical compounds are posted on the MDH website.
+MDH must annually review existing medical and scientific literature on the recommended range of dosages and chemical compounds for each qualifying medical condition and must publicly report that review.
+The most recent review was published in July 2016.
+The recommended ranges of dosages and chemical compounds are posted on the MDH website.3

-Rulemaking authority
+Rulemaking authority4

-MDH adopted rules governing medical cannabis using the expedited rulemaking process under Minnesota Statutes, section 14.389.
-MDH was required to have rules necessary for the manufacturers to begin distributing medical cannabis to patients by July 1, 2015.
+MDH adopted medical cannabis rules using the expedited rulemaking process under Minnesota Statutes, section 14.389.
+MDH was required to have in place rules necessary for the manufacturers to begin distributing medical cannabis to patients by July 1, 2015.
 The rules were adopted January 20, 2015, and are found in Minnesota Rules, chapter 4770.

-Adverse incidents
+Adverse incidents5